 A direct outcome of the last round of public participation is that the Environmental Assessment Practitioner (EAP) Ronaldo Retief of Delta BEC Consultancy has handed in his resignation after having been forced to admit in a public meeting held in Pretoria that the extension of the EIA consultative process appears to be illegal according to the provisions of National Environmental Management Act.
 The Act stipulates that a decision on the outcome of the EIA must be made within 107 days.
 This timeframe expired on the 19th of May.
-Given that the proposed MMSEZ is the largest regional development project in South and Southern Africa, it is unlikely that this setback will derail the project entirely.
+Given that the proposed MMSEZ is the largest proposed developmental project in South Africa, it is unlikely that this setback will derail the project entirely.
 Future briefs will unpack the significance of SEZs to broader Global South and Belt and Road Initiatives.
 Another important dimension for elaboration is the extent to which interested and affected parties and civil society have influenced the establishment of the trimmed down MMSEZ.
 Further specialist reports dealing with the water, toxic waste, energy and biosphere impacts of the zone also require close critical scrutiny.

 Given the positive outcomes of varied strategies from Interested and Affected Parties, further pressure, which include the formulation of viable alternative developmental models for the Zone, may well yield positive outcomes.
 The outcome of this civil society engagement with government and Chinese investors on development initiatives could conceivably lead to a Zone that addresses the desperate need for sustainable development in Limpopo with large scale employment creation for local communities.